google/WebFundamentals/src/site/getting-started/multi-screen/index.markdown

 </div>
 </div>

-## Add a video to your site
+## Add a video to the site

-Videos are often used to describe content in a more interactive manner and are often used to show a demonstration of a product or a concept.
-It can be hard to get them correct unless you know the best practices.
+Videos are often used to describe content in a more interactive manner and are frequently used to show a demonstration of a product or a concept.

-{% include modules/takeaway.liquid title="Key Takeaway" list=page.key-takeaways.add-video %}

-We will follow the best practices:
+By following the best practices you can easily integrate video in to your site:

 *  Add a `controls` attribute to make it easy for people to play the video
 *  Add a `poster` image to give people a preview of the content